Puppet-Finland/ansible-collection-puppeteers-keycloak/README.md

 Ingress route configurations are:

 * **puppeteers_keycloak_k3s_admin_allow_ips**: IP or IP ranges (IPv4 or IPv6) from which to allow connections to the /admin.
 Defaults to any IPv4 address (0.0.0.0/0).
-* **puppeteers_keycloak_k3s_admin_http_hosts**: hostnames which don't have restrictions on access to /admin.
-This would typically be an internal DNS name in IP range defined above.
-Defaults to and empty list.

 If you wish to use an external PostgreSQL database with Keycloak you can do it with these two variables: